-Where electrical systems are capable of being connected to mains electricity, electrical installations and connections must be carried out by a licensed electrician and the motorhome must contain an Electrical Safety Certificate showing compliance with Australian Standards AS/NZS3000 and AS/NZS3001.
-All other electrical wiring must be done in accordance with the Heavy Vehicle (Vehicle Standards) National Regulation, Schedule 2, Part 2, Section 17.
+Where electrical systems are capable of being connected to mains electricity, electrical installations and connections must be carried out by a licensed electrician and the motorhome must contain an Electrical Safety Certificate showing compliance with Australian Standards AS/NZS 3000 and AS/NZS 3001.

-If you are installing a solar panel or solar generated electricity you will need to comply with the Australian Standard AS/NZ 5033.
+If you are installing a solar panel or solar generated electricity you will need to comply with the Australian Standard AS/NZS 5033 and AS/NZS 3000.
 The NHVR recommends you engage the services of a licensed electrician to do this.